inverniz/ML_project/scripts/Readme.md

   removing features with uniform distribution.

 # Final model
-We tried all combinations of our different optimization and compared the results with cross-validation to finally only retain
+We try all combinations of our different optimization and compare the results with cross-validation to finally only retain
 three:
 - Group separation